Spring and autumn wetsuits

 If you want to learn more about choosing the right wetsuit thickness, have a look at a wetsuit thickness guide.
-You can also use the SRFACE Wetsuit Thickness Calculator to find the right wetsuit thickness based on your location and what time of the year you would like to surf.
+You can also use the SRFACE wetsuit Thickness Calculator to find the right wetsuit thickness based on your location and time of the year you would like to surf.

 Similar to winter wetsuits, spring/autumn wetsuits work best if the performance, construction, and quality of the wetsuit are up to scratch.
 There are a few different seam constructions that can be used in spring/autumn wetsuits.
-Choose a high-end seam construction for a longer lifespan of your wetsuit and at all costs, avoid flatlock seams in any cold water wetsuit, as they are not waterproof and will make you get cold quickly.
+Choose a high-end seam construction for a longer lifespan of your wetsuit and at all costs, avoid flatlock seams in any cold water wetsuit.
+They are not waterproof and will make you get cold quickly.
 Flatlock seams are only used in summer wetsuits such as shorties.

-Liquid rubber sealed seams are a step up from traditional glued and blindstitched seams.
+Liquid rubber sealed seams are a step up from traditional glued and blind stitched seams.
 A liquid neoprene seal can be applied on top of the stitching.
-This reinforces a traditional glued and blindstitched seams and creates a sealed outside seam.
+This reinforces a traditional glued and blind stitched seams and creates a sealed outside seam.
 Therefore it’s mainly used on high-end wetsuits only.
-The sealed seams give it an extra layer of protection from water entering the wetsuit.
+The sealed seams give an extra layer of protection from water entering the wetsuit.
 This durable construction lasts longer than normal GBS seams.
 Although not as thin and clean, S-seal seams are usually more durable and less easy to crack than Powerseams.
 High-end wetsuit seams can be reinforced on the inside too.
 Neoprene tape can be applied to create an extra layer of protection against leaks.
 It also protects the skin against rash caused by the seam.
-The latest development in inside seam reinforcement is the neatly machine applied neotape 2.0.
+The latest development in inside seam reinforcement is the neat machine applied neotape 2.0.

 Should a spring/autumn wetsuit have a single lined rubber chest and back or is double nylon better?
 Single lined neoprene is the rubbery type neoprene used mainly on chest and back panels.
-This smooth water repellant neoprene type eliminates windchill in the core of your body where you need to stay warm most by letting water droplets run off the material rather than being absorbed by the lining.
-Double lined neoprene or double nylon is the jersey-lined neoprene that comes in different colours.
+This smooth water repellant neoprene type eliminates windchill in the core of your body where you need to stay warm most.
+Single lined neoprene achieves this by letting water droplets run off the material rather than being absorbed by the lining.
+Double lined neoprene, or double nylon, is jersey-lined neoprene that comes in different colours.
 Double lined neoprene is more resistant to abuse and is less likely to tear.
 But the lining does hold water, which gets cooled down by wind causing an increased wind chill factor.
-It might look cool to some but it’s not warmer.
+It might look cool to some, but it’s not warmer.

 What is the best wetsuit lining combination?

 Most modern wetsuits use a combination of both single lined and double lined neoprene.
 Panels are strategically placed to enhance their capabilities where needed.
-Single lined panels where you need windchill protection, such as chest and back.
+Single lined panels are used where you need windchill protection, such as chest and back.
 While double lined panels are used where more flexibility or strength is needed, such as armpits, arms, and legs.
-Plush quick-dry inside lining gives extra warmth on the body panels where you need it most.
-The plush lining makes it possible to use full double lined wetsuits without single lined chest and back panels, but for the warmest wetsuit, single lined chest and back panels are helpful to retain body heat.
+Plush quick-dry inside lining provides extra warmth on the body panels where you need it most.
+Plush lining makes it possible to use full double lined wetsuits without single lined chest and back panels.
+But to create the warmest wetsuit, single lined chest and back panels are helpful to retain body heat.
 When single lined panels are used, you can consider using a slightly thinner, more flexible wetsuit in colder water without getting cold.